funkrusher/fk-framework-quarkus-jooq/README.md

   - Note: GraalVM is currently not supported for native-build, because some libraries have compatibility-issues
     - awssdk
     - jooq
-- Mariadb database (best: 10.7.8, as used in testcontainers)
+- Mariadb database (best: 10.6.*, because of default Mariadb-Version of Linux-Mint)
 - Optional: Quarkus Plugin in Intellij-IDEA

 The project has been set up specifically with Intellij IDEA compatibility in mind.